ntop/n2n/doc/Advanced.md

 # Advanced Configuration

+## Configuration Files

+Read about [Configuration Files](ConfigurationFiles.md) as they might come in handy – especially, but not limited to, if edges or supernodes shall be run as a service (see below) or in case of bulk automated parameter generation for mass deployment.

 ## Running edge as a Service

 edge can also be run as a service instead of cli: